ingenitom/DevOps297_final/README.md

 and [Jorge Aguilar](https://github.com/Jav-aguilar)

 ## Overview
-This goal of this project was to create a Minecraft spigget server that has been modified with added plugins.
+This goal of this project was to create a Minecraft spigot server that has been modified with added plugins.
 Also to be able to run the server locally on your laptop, on a virtual machine (Docker or Vagrant) on your laptop, and finally on a cloud-hosted machine(Heroku or AWS).

 ## Setup
 1. Fork this repo